Flavia Laos: what is her character in the new Netflix series “Too hot to handle”?

 What is “Too Hot to Handle” about?

-“Too hot to handle” is the new Netflix reality show that follows a group of attractive bachelors, who live together on an island paradise for four weeks.
+“Too hot to handle” is the new Netflix reality show that follows a group of attractive bachelors, who live together on a paradise island for four weeks.

 They are allowed to talk, fall in love and more, in addition to not being able to engage sexually with each other.
 Whoever finds ‘love’ without getting physical will win $100,000.